 The VHT Operation element shall be present in a TDLS Setup Confirm frame when both STAs are VHT capable and the TDLS direct link is not established in the 2.4 GHz band.
 When the TDLS Setup Confirm frame includes a VHT Operation element, the Basic VHT-MCS And NSS Set field is reserved.

+The HE Operation element shall be present in a TDLS Setup Confirm frame when both STAs are HE capable.

 11.24.6.4 Measurement exchange